yulingtianxia/pbxprojHelper/README.md

 4. "Revert" button lets you revert your project file to latest version.

 ### Use pbxproj (Command Line Tool)

+You should move pbxproj to `/usr/local/bin/`, so you can execute `pbxproj` command conveniently in terminal.

+Here is the Usage:

 ```
 Usage: pbxproj [command_option] file